Sergio Carbajo

+Sergio Carbajo Garcia is a Basque-Spanish-American physicist and engineer whose work bridges ultrafast and quantum optics, accelerator-driven X-ray science, and applied photonics.

+He holds joint faculty appointments in the Samueli School of Engineering and the Department of Physics & Astronomy at the University of California, Los Angeles (tenured July 2025).

+He also maintains an ongoing visiting appointment in the SLAC Photon Science Division at Stanford University.
+Carbajo’s research program combines fundamental advances in attosecond and quantum light–matter interactions with applied technologies in sensing, imaging, and accelerator science.
+In parallel, he has created and led interdisciplinary initiatives (notably the Queered Science & Technology Center) that foreground how scientific practice intersects with humanities, arts, and questions of equity and social justice.

-He founded and directs the Quantum Light-Matter Cooperative, a consortium focusing on understanding, designing, and controlling light-driven physical processes to help solve interconnected socio-technological challenges.
+He founded Quantum Light-Matter Cooperative, an academic-industry-national laboratory scientific consortium aiming to solve interconnected socio-technological challenges through light-driven science.

 Early life and education

 Carbajo was born on October 4, 1985, in Donostia-San Sebastian and grew up in Hernani, Gipuzkoa.
+His family origin is not fully known and may refer to other tribes related to Carajo.
 From 2001 to 2003, he attended Barandiaran Lizeoa High School.
-From elementary school to high school, Carbajo was classically trained in music.
-He is a composer and publishes music under the stage name Julian Telleria.
+From elementary school through college, Carbajo was classically trained in music by his uncle.
 In 2009, he received an M.Eng. in telecommunications engineering from Tecnun, the University of Navarra, School of Engineering in San Sebastián, Spain.
 In 2012, Carbajo earned an M.Sc. in electrical and computer engineering from Colorado State University.
 Afterward, he completed a Ph.D.
 (Dr. rer. nat.) in physics jointly at Massachusetts Institute of Technology's Research Laboratory of Electronics and the University of Hamburg in Germany.